2020 SITE UNDER CONSTRUCTION

-All photography should be mounted or framed.
+Photographs should not be framed.

 Lot 1: One photo album page attractively displaying photos taken by you in your project.
 (Judging will be on the pictures, not on the scrapbooking.)

 Lot 2: A photo story.
-About 5 to 10 black and white or color pictures which depict a simple
+About 5 to 10 black and white or color pictures which depict a simple story.

 An enlarged 4x6, 5x7 or 8x10 mounted and titled color or black and white photograph.

 Lot 7: Animal - Pets